shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/README.md

     }
     ```

+4. Now that the file is complete, it would be a good idea to pass the contents of the file through a JSON linter (such as https://jsonlint.com/, which is a convenient online JSON linting tool) to ensure your file has proper JSON formatting.

-4. Save and close the updated cluster configuration file.
+5. Save and close the updated cluster configuration file.

-5. (Optional) This would be a good time to label your physical antennas with the aliases that you set in the cluster configuration file.
+6. (Optional) This would be a good time to label your physical antennas with the aliases that you set in the cluster configuration file.
 This will help make it easier to follow and understand the output when you go through the tag movement/tracking exercise.

-6. Choose one of the following methods to configure and control the RSP Controller.
+7. Choose one of the following methods to configure and control the RSP Controller.
 Each method will accomplish
 the same configuration tasks.

     - [METHOD 1: Using the Web Admin](#method-1-using-the-web-admin)